Citrix-TechSpecialist/NetScaler-in-AWS-101/EC2/Windows-EC2/README.md

 ## [Overview EC2 Launch Wizard for Windows Server 2016 Instance](#EC2-Windows-Overview) ##

-Here is an animation going through the EC2 launch wizard for our usecase.
+Here is an animation going through the EC2 launch wizard for our use case.

 ![Windows 2016 EC2 Instance](images/AWS-EC2-Windows.gif)